Three ways obesity affects your sperm and what you can do about it.

 Vitamins supplementation is just that – a supplement to a well-balanced diet.

-M.E.N.S vitamins were formulated to provide a breadth of anti-oxidant molecules and sperm-friendly agents proven to increase sperm quality.
+M.E.N.S vitamins were formulated to provide a breadth of anti-oxidant molecules and sperm-friendly agents proven to increase normal sperm production.
 Just as women take a prenatal vitamin, men should do the same to help ensure optimal sperm quality and baby health.

 Vitamin supplementation works best in combination with other anti-inflammatory efforts like a well-balanced diet, exercise, health maintenance and stress management.